 I believe the relationship between therapist and patient is at the heart of the process of healing and growth.
-This approach reflects contemporary psychoanalytic theory which values formative patterns of relationship, including relationship with our own interior and with primary others from birth; the role of the unconscious; and appreciation for complex dynamics that may contribute to present-day frustration and unhappiness.
+This approach reflects contemporary psychoanalytic theory which, itself, values formative patterns of relationship, including relationship with our own interior and with primary others from birth; the role of the unconscious; and appreciation for complex dynamics that may contribute to present-day frustration and unhappiness.
 Psychoanalytic psychotherapy offers a means toward lasting, substantial change.

 Further, I bring existential and humanist perspectives along with skill and sensitivity in spiritually-integrated psychotherapy.
 I'm open to working with people who identify as non-practicing, agnostic, and atheist, as well as people of all spiritual traditions and practices,